 We regularly invite scientists to present their research to the Mammoth team.
-This facilitates collaborations and expands our knowledge of important topics in the worlds of CRISPR, gene editing, diagnostics, and more.
+This facilitates collaborations and expands our knowledge of important topics in the worlds of CRISPR, genome editing, diagnostics, and more.
 Rather than keep what we learn to ourselves, we’ve decided to share it with you through our Mammoth interviews series.
 This series will feature short Q&As with the many interesting scientists who speak at Mammoth.
 Get ready for some fascinating science and even more fascinating people!

 Our first post features a Q&A with Freelance Science Communicator (and person behind this blog), Tyler J. Ford PhD.

 Before diving into freelance science communication, you got your PhD in Biological and Biomedical Sciences from Harvard.
 What was your research on?

 My research career started at Boston University.
 There, I was an undergraduate Beckman Scholar in Professor Thomas Gilmore’s lab.
 My project involved studying cancer signaling pathways using inducible genetic systems.

 I went on to do my PhD work at Harvard University in Professor Pamela Silver’s lab.
 In the Silver Lab, I attempted to get bacteria to turn sugar into a gasoline-like compound.
 The bacteria could do it, but the process probably wouldn’t be very sustainable.

 Science and communication have tugged at my heart strings for many years.

 On the science side, biology has always fascinated me.
 In elementary school, I had tons of books about animals.
 My favorites were “Why do dogs do that?” and ANYTHING about monkeys.